mmomrk/mrge/README.md

 This is a tool to process random events into random numbers, i.e the randomness extractor.

-The input of the tool could be any (generally speaking) stream of events that could be distinguished from one another. *At the time this text is written only a subset of events that have defined compare oeration is accepted as input*.
+The input of the tool could be any (generally speaking) stream of events that could be distinguished from one another. *At the time this text is written only a subset of events that have defined compare operation is accepted as input*.

 The output of the tool is a stream of truly randomly distributed numbers that have the same entropy as the input source.